 $$$$+ | 5 Star | Modern Luxury | Central Park Views

-The Mandarin Oriental is a staple for luxury which is why it can be such an easy choice if money is not a consideration.
-Common spaces are incredible and Columbus Circle is one of my personal favorite areas of NYC.
+The Mandarin Oriental is a luxury staple, so it can be an easy choice if money is not a consideration.
+Shared spaces are incredible, and Columbus Circle is one of my favorite areas of NYC.

-The first thing you notice when walking out the front door of this hotel is how nice Colombus Circle is and how open the area is.
-There are so many pedestrian areas in front of each sky scraper that you will not feel forced onto sidewalks.
+The first thing you notice when walking out the front door of this hotel is how lovely Colombus Circle is and how open the area is.
+There are so many pedestrian areas in front of each skyscraper that you will not feel forced onto sidewalks.

-It is a truly enjoyable area that is close to the West Side Highway.
-That is my favorite path in NYC with tons of tennis courts, a bike path, and incredibly views!
-You are obviously three steps from central park here and lots of subway connectivity.
-I prefer this side of Central Park over the east side due to the general feel and accessibilty.
+It is a delightful area that is close to the West Side Highway.
+That is my favorite path in NYC, with tons of tennis courts, a bike path, and incredible views!
+You are three steps from Central Park and have lots of subway connectivity.
+I prefer this side of Central Park over the east side due to the general feel and accessibility.

 The Ritz-Carlton NYC

 $$$$+ | 5 Star | High-Class | Central Park

 The Ritz-Carlton is one of the world’s most classy hotel chains, and their Central Park property has got to be the flagship location.
 Beautiful spacious rooms in a historic hotel with fantastic rooms make it a no-brainer if you can stomach the price per night.

 $$$$+ | 5 Star | It’s the Four Seasons